julzil/endolas/README.md

 pip install .
 ```

-The package 'endolas' will now be installed in your environment including resources and additionally required packages.
+The package **endolas** will now be installed in your environment including resources and additionally required packages.

-## Documentation

-See the file 'endolas_doc.html' for a code API documentation.

-## Guide
+## Demo

 * The prediction of keypoints from images by the pipeline can be carried out with: